Durham University Library: Durham Residential Research Library

 These collections include over 400 manuscripts, 40,000 early and rare printed books, 5300 m of archives, over 50,000 objects and 200 paintings.

-There are three endowed visiting fellowships at the residential research library: the Barker fellowship, covering research on any of the collections, the Lendrum fellowship for research specifically on the medieval Durham Priory library, and the Holland fellowship for PhD students.
+There are three endowed visiting fellowship schemes at the residential research library: the Barker fellowship, covering research on any of the collections, the Lendrum fellowship for research specifically on the medieval Durham Priory library, and the Holland fellowship for PhD students.
+There are also Spanish Gallery Collection Research Fellowships, funded by the Centro de Estudios Europa Hispánica, which are offered jointly with the university's Zurbarán Centre in Bishop Auckland and are for research into the collection of the Spanish Gallery in Bishop Auckland.

 Other partnerships

-The University Library is a member of several organisation, including:
+Durham University Library is a member of several organisation, including: